FreeCAD/FreeCAD-documentation/wiki/FreeCAD-BRLCAD_integration.md

 ## Outline

-FreeCAD and [BRL-CAD](http://www.brlcad.org) are very complementary applications: BRL-CAD is a powerful engine which could do with a better modelling UI, and FreeCAD has an increasingly vast modelling UI but could make great use of the support for large models that BRL-CAD can offer.
+FreeCAD and [BRL-CAD](http   *//www.brlcad.org) are very complementary applications   * BRL-CAD is a powerful engine which could do with a better modelling UI, and FreeCAD has an increasingly vast modelling UI but could make great use of the support for large models that BRL-CAD can offer.

 FreeCAD being highly modular, and BRL-CAD having a C+ API, building a BRL-CAD module for FreeCAD is totally possible.
 This way, it would be possible to open BRL-CAD models (that are usually called databases, because they are often made of a collection of models) in FreeCAD, and it would also be possible to use FreeCAD as a modelling tool for BRL-CAD.